JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 ## Summary
 Forecasted New Zealand energy prices using one year of half hourly data from the New Zealand Electricity Authority.
 Conducted stationarity diagnostics and applied first-order differencing to stabilize the series.
 Performed autocorrelation and partial autocorrelation analysis to inform model development.
 Built and evaluated four forecasting models ARIMA, STL-ARIMA, ARIMAX, and TBATS.
 Compared model performance using forecast accuracy metrics including ME, MAE, and RMSE.

-The  ARIMA(3,1,1)(0,0,2)[48] demonstrated the highest accuracy across the ME, RMSE, MAE, MPE, MAPE, and ACF1 metrics.
+The ARIMA(3,1,1)(0,0,2)[48] model demonstrated the highest performance across the ME, RMSE, MAE, MPE, MAPE, and MASE metrics.

 This project was made using RStudio.

 # Data cleaning and wrangling
-I loaded in the training set which was 12 months of half hourly data from the Electricity Authority.
+I loaded in the training set, which was 12 months of half hourly data from the Electricity Authority.

 I restricted the dataset to one Point of Connection (ABY0111) for simplicity.